MG EX-E

 The MG EX-E is a concept car that was produced by MG and presented at the Frankfurt Motor Show in 1985.
 The EX-E was a mid-engined sports car inspired by the Ferrari 308 and designed by Roy Axe and Gerry McGovern.
 The car's drivetrain and chassis were derived from the mid-engined MG Metro 6R4 rally car.
-The EX-E concept car did not lead to a production version, although Gerry McGovern did go on to style the later, smaller MG F sports car.
+The EX-E concept car did not lead to a production version, although Gerry McGovern did go on to style the later, smaller MG F sports car, which did contain subtle references to the EX-E in some areas of its design, most visibly its rear fascia and lamp clusters.

+It was also thought at the time that the car may presage a coupè version of the Rover 800 series which was a few months away from launch at the time of the EX-E's unveiling, however a more conventionally styled coupè version of the 800 would not appear until 1992.

-The car is now preserved in the Heritage Motor Centre, Gaydon.
+The car is now preserved in the British Motor Museum, Gaydon.